 6.4 M2M Entitlement Adjustment for a New Set of Generation, Load and Interchange Data

 Section 6.3 above addresses how new or upgraded Transmission Facilities and Transmission Facility retirements will be reflected in the determination of M2M Entitlements.
-This section explains how the Parties will update the model used to determine M2M Entitlements to reflect new/updated generation, load and interchange information.
+This Section explains how the Parties will update the model used to determine M2M Entitlements to reflect new/updated generation, load and interchange information.

 When moving the initial 2009-2011 period generation, interchange and load data forward, the RTOs will need to gather the data specified in Sections 6.1, 6.2 and (where appropriate) 6.3, above for the agreed upon three year period.
 External Capacity Resources will be included consistent with Section 6.2.1.1, above.